seattlefurby17/video-store-consumer/README.md

   - Install dependencies using `$npm install`
 - Both partners shall then
   - Start the development server using `npm start`
-  - Start the test watcher using `npm test`

 ### 2. External API Configuration